Architecture Principles

 Evidence Accumulation

-Evidence is submitted, timestamped, and sealed before it participates in any evaluation.
-Each piece of evidence is an immutable record.
-Evidence accumulates over the lifecycle of a decision — it is never replaced, overwritten, or retroactively modified.
-The evidence set at the time of resolution constitutes the complete and verifiable basis for the outcome.
-No external data source, implicit assumption, or unregistered input influences the evaluation.
+Evidence is submitted, timestamped, and sealed before it participates in evaluation.
+Evidence accumulates over the lifecycle of a decision and is never replaced or retroactively modified.

 Governance Thresholds